Lymah123/100-days-of-code/daily-journal.md

 Day 2: 26/11/24

 Today, I started working on the frontend part of the project.
-I spent a couple of hours on the official documentation of React.
+I spent a couple of hours on React's official documentation.

 ### Basic Concepts of React